Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Wisconsin Healthcare Power of Attorney
+FAQs about making a Wisconsin Medical Power of Attorney

-A Wisconsin Healthcare Power of Attorney is a legal document that gives a selected person or entity permission to make health-related decisions on your behalf, such as refusing or accepting specific medical treatments, if you cannot do so.
+A Wisconsin Medical Power of Attorney is a legal document that gives a selected person or entity permission to make health-related decisions on your behalf, such as refusing or accepting specific medical treatments, if you cannot do so.

 The individual granting control is called the "principal," while the individuals or entities obtaining powers are called the "agents."
 Suitable for residents of Wisconsin, this Power of Attorney for health care can be used in Milwaukee County, Dane County, Waukesha County, and in all other counties across the state.
 All Wisconsin Healthcare PoA forms from Rocket Lawyer can be customized to address your unique circumstances.
 As a result of this official legal document, your agent(s) can provide proof to healthcare facilities and other parties that they can legally act in your interest when you are not able.